arskom/spyne/doc/source/manual/metadata.rst

 Working with RPC Metadata
 =========================

+This section builds on :ref:`manual-usermanager` section.
+If you haven’t done so, we recommended you to read it first.

 In most of the real-world scenarios, rpc data comes with additional baggage like authentication headers, routing history, and similar information.
 Rpclib comes with rich mechanisms that lets you deal with both protocol and transport